vecilije/ExcelEnumerable/README.md

 //  Skips any empty column names, only works when FirstRowContainsColumnNames is true.
 Default: true builder.SkipEmptyColumnNames(flag: true);

-//  Exclude any whitespace when reading colum names from excel file.
-This might be useful for easy
+//  Trim any whitespace when reading colum names from excel file.
+This can be useful for easy
 //  mapping properties like FirstName, LastName, IsActive with column names 'First Name',
 //  '   Last   Name', ' Is Active' without manually configuring map for each property.
+//  When using this behaviour, all columns will be read from excel without whitespace, so
+//  for example, using .MapByName(p => p.FirstName, "First Name") will not work anymore.
 //  Only works when FirstRowContainsColumnNames is true.
-Default: false builder.SkipWhitespaceForColumnNames(flag: true);
+Default: false builder.TrimWhitespaceForColumnNames(flag: true);

 //  Map property by column name (case insensitive).
 //  Without this configuration, the column name must exactly match property name (case insensitive)